-Why do the IMR Course?
+Why take the IMR Course?

 Studying for my final examinations in 2012 was a stressful and frustrating experience – there was so much subject matter to cover, and everyone I approached for advice gave me different study tools – texts, online reviews, study notes.
-I wished there was a review course – as there are in most other medical and surgical specialties in Canada – that could help me narrow my studies… so after successfully completing my exams, I created one!
+I wished there was a review course – as there are in most other medical and surgical specialties in Canada and the US – that could help me narrow my studies… so after successfully completing my exams, I created one!

 The 2.5 day course is available to all residents and International Medical Graduates pursuing Internal Medicine specialization in Canada.
 Course material will be supplemented by online physical examination videos and course notes available exclusively to attendees.